nickc1/nickc1.github.io/skCCM.md

 # Quick Example

-To illustrate how this package works, we will start with an example where the figures from the paper above will be reproduced.
-The coupled logistic map from the paper takes the form:
+In order to illustrate how this package works, we start with an example as outlined in the paper above.
+The coupled logistic map takes the form:

 $$X(t+1) = X(t)[r_x - r_x X(t) - \beta_{x,y}Y(t)]$$